larspetrus/Roofpig/README.md

 Cubexps do one thing: Define a set stickers, out of the 54 on a cube.
 That's it.
 They do nothing else.

-The simplest format is listing pieces. `UBL` is all the stickers on the UBL corner piece.
-'F' is the F side center sticker.
+The simplest format is listing pieces. `UBL` is all the stickers on the UBL corner piece. `F` is the F side center sticker.
 This Cubexp is the whole U layer: `U UB UBL UBR UF UFL UFR UL UR`.
 For individual stickers, `UbL` is only the U and L stickers on UBL.
 So `U Ub Ubl Ubr Uf Ufl Ufr Ul Ur` is the U *side*.

 This would be enough to define any set of stickers.
 It would also be tedious to write and hard to read.
 So there are shorthand expressions.